 Obtain the tag name from the output of the above command, and use the same tag as a

 $ cd platform/core/appfw/ail/ $ gbs submit --tag <same_tag> -m "<Comments>"

-QA engineers are responsible for testing packages as isolated objects, as well as verifying Tizen images with specific package inside to offer release engineers comprehensive information to make appropriate decision about whether to accept or reject a package, including the following:
+QA engineers are responsible for testing packages as isolated objects, as well as verifying Tizen images with a specific package inside to offer release engineers comprehensive information to make appropriate decision about whether to accept or reject a package, including the following:

-- Whether this package causes regression issue.
+- Whether the package causes regression issues.

-After packages are accepted by release engineers, the corresponding images are automatically created by the normal release process and can be obtained on http://download.tizen.org/releases/daily.
+After the packages are accepted by release engineers, the corresponding images are automatically created by the normal release process and can be obtained on http://download.tizen.org/releases/daily.